PabloGomezNa/LD_Eval_Event/README.md

 Released under the **Apache License 2.0** – see [`LICENSE`](./LICENSE).

+Part of the Master’s Thesis **“Redefinition of the Intake and Processing of Learning Dashboard Data”** (UPC · 2025).

 ---

-## Acknowledgements

-Part of the Master’s Thesis **“Redefinition of the Intake and Processing of Learning Dashboard Data”** (UPC · 2025).